Awesome Common Lisp

 - eazy-gnuplot - a lispy, structure-less Gnuplot library.
 With its cookbook.
 LLGPL

-- CXML - XML parser, with a range of extension libraries.
+- CXML - XML parser and serializer, with a range of extension libraries.
 LLGPL.

-- Plump - A lenient XML parser.
-Artistic License 2.0.
+- Plump - A lenient XML parser. zlib.

 - s-xml - A basic parser.
 LLGPL.